ManuelJNunez/LlamameBot/README.md

 ## LlamamePlusBot

-It is a Telegram Bot that mentions all the people registered in a list of a group.
+It is a Telegram Bot that mentions all the people registered on a list of a group.

 You can find it in Telegram @LLamamePlusBot.